SAPH1TE/SAPH1TE/README.md

   For anyone reading the code: Shoutout 2 u!

   This took a while 'cause GitHub blocks some CSS workarounds in markdown files.
-  But id say it paid off...
+  But i would say it paid off...

   Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**